HoseaCodes/Python-Tech_Bot/README.md

 The script will automatically handle the initialization, planning, and applying steps.
 It also provides an easy way to tear down your resources with a simple command.

----

-This document serves as a comprehensive guide for deploying and managing an AWS Lambda function and Lambda Layer using Terraform, with detailed instructions for setting up and running a local Python development environment, as well as an easy way to manage Terraform infrastructure using the provided script.